 1. Your Uterus Grows

 As mentioned, we all know our bellies grow, but did you know your uterus is expanding to make room for your baby?
 Your uterus will grow so large during the second trimester that it will no longer fit comfortably in its usual spot in the pelvis.
 Instead, it will travel above your belly button and expand upward.
-When you get close to the due date, your uterus will be as big as a watermelon.
-But don’t fret — after the baby is born, it will “involute” back to its original size and find its way back into your pelvis until the next baby.1
+When you get close to your due date, your uterus will be as big as a watermelon.
+But don’t fret — after baby is born, it will “involute” back to its original size and find its way back into your pelvis until the next baby.1

 2. Your Blood Pressure Changes